nklein/cl-reactive/README.md

 assigned.
 The `SIG-MAX` signal will be updated when it is used to create the `LIST`.
 The `SIG-MIN` signal will not be updated until the `WITH-SIGNAL-UPDATES-DEFERRED` section ends.

+## Composing Signals

+The fundamental signal operations above can be composed in a variety of ways to make more powerful signal constructs.
+This section describes the functions `CL-REACTIVE` provides for composing signals.

+### Counting Signal Updates

+The `SIGNAL-COUNT` function creates a signal function that returns the number of times the signal SIG has been updated.

+    (defun signal-count (sig &key documentation) ...)

+So, for example, to count the number of updates to `SIG-X` in a given section of code, one might do:

+    (with-signal-values ((count-x (signal-count sig-x)))
+      ... whatever code one wants here ... count-x)

+Note: This count actually reflects the number of times that a signal function dependent on SIG is updated so if SIG is updated multiple times within a single WITH-SIGNAL-UPDATES-DEFERRED section, this count would likely not reflect all of those updates.

+### Selecting Between Signals

+The `SIGNAL-IF` function takes three arguments: `SIG-COND`, `SIG-TRUE`, and `SIG-FALSE`.
+It returns a signal function whose value is that of `SIG-TRUE` if `SIG-COND` is non-NIL and the value of `SIG-FALSE` otherwise.

+    (defun signal-if (sig-cond sig-true sig-false &key documentation) ...)

+It is often convenient to use a constant value in place of either `SIG-TRUE` or `SIG-FALSE` (or both):

+    (signal-if sig-cond :yes :no)

+### Triggering Only On Changes

+A signal function will be triggered each time one of the signals it depends upon is changed.
+Sometimes, the signal function will recalculate its value and come up with the same result it did the last time.
+With the `SIGNAL-ON-CHANGE` function, one can create a signal that triggers its dependents only when the value of its input signal changes.

+    (defun signal-on-change (sig &key (test #'equal) documentation) ...)

+The returned signal only triggers when `SIG` changes value.
+The given `TEST` is used to tell when two values are the same.

+In the following example, the `SIGNAL-MAX-CHANGED` signal will not trigger its dependents even though the `SIGNAL-MAX` signal will.

+    (signal-let ((sig-x 100 :type integer)
+                 (sig-y 100 :type integer))
+      (signal-flet ((signal-max ((x sig-x) (y sig-y)) (max x y))) (let ((signal-max-changed (signal-on-change signal-max)))
+          (with-signal-values ((x sig-x))
+            (setf x 50)))))

+One can poll the `SIGNAL-VALUE` at any time, but other signals which depend upon this one will not be triggered.

+The `TEST` function is passed the previous value followed by the new value of `SIG`.
+One can use this to create specialized signals that only trigger on positive zero crossings, for example:

+    (flet ((positive-crossing-p (a b)
+              (and (or (minusp a) (zerop a))
+                   (plusp b))))
+      (signal-on-change sig :test #'positive-crossing-p))

+### Signal as a Function of Other Signals

+The `SIGNAL-APPLY` function creates a signal function whose value is obtained by applying a given function `FN` to the values of a list `SIGNALS` of signals.

+    (defun signal-apply (fn signals &key (type t) documentation) ...)

+For example, if one needs a signal that tracks the sum of the signals `SIG-A`, `SIG-B`, and `SIG-C`, one can do:

+    (signal-apply #'+ (list sig-a sig-b sig-c))

+One can also take advantage of constant signals here to do fancier calculations.
+This following example creates a signal that returns the position of the last character `A` in the value of `SIG-STRING`:

+    (signal-apply #'position (list #\A sig-string :from-end t))

+Of course, one could also have written the previous example like this:

+    (signal-apply (lambda (s) (position #\A s :from-end t)) (list sig-string))

+### Reducing a List of Signals

+The `SIGNAL-REDUCE` function creates a signal function of whose value is that of `CL:REDUCE` when run on a given list of signals.

+    (defun signal-reduce (fn signals &key
+                                       (from-end nil from-end-p)
+                                       (start nil startp)
+                                       (end nil endp)
+                                       (initial-value nil initial-value-p)
+                                       (key nil keyp)
+                                       (type t)
+                                       documentation) ...)

+The `TYPE` parameter gives the type specifier for the resulting signal.
+The `DOCUMENTATION` is used to document the resulting signal function.
+The `FROM-END`, `START`, `END`, `INITIAL-VALUE`, and `KEY` parameters are passed directly to `CL:REDUCE`.

+Note: The `START` and `END` do not make as much sense here as they do in `CL:REDUCE`.
+Here, if one uses `START` and/or `END` to specify a (proper) sublist of `SIGNALS`, the resulting signal function will depend on signals that are not used in calculating its value.
+This means that it will be triggered at times when there is no hope that its value will change.
+It makes more sense to trim the `SIGNALS` list before calling `SIGNAL-REDUCE`.

+If one has some number of input signals in the list `SIGNALS` and wants a signal which is the product of those signals, then one might do the following:

+    (signal-reduce #'* signals :initial-value 1)

+## A Word About Mutability

+It is perfectly possible to create a signal whose value is a `LIST`:

+    (defsignal-variable *properties* (list :a 1 :b 2 :c 3)
+                        :type list
+                        :documentation "ABC properties.")

+The behavior of the system is undefined if the signal value is destructively modified:

+    (nreverse (signal-value *properties*))  ; Bad!

+Any number of other signals and functions may be looking at that list at any point in time.
+Additionally, such destructive changes do not trigger signals which depend on the value to be notified that it changed.

+The `CL-REACTIVE` package makes no attempt to enforce the immutability of the signal values.
+It is incumbent on those using `CL-REACTIVE` to ensure that they do not mutate any values used as signal values.

+The behavior of the system is also undefined if any signal variable is rebound.
+For example:

+    (defsignal-variable *x* 0)
+    ...
+    (setf *x* (signal-let ((new-x 0)) new-x))